 I think one of the most important clusters of connectivity to be found this season developed around what we might refer to as “the Asian theme.”
 This season has had something of an Asian flavor, beginning with the scenes at Nori Japanese restaurant in the season opener.
-Professor Terry Carney, in “From Here to InFinnerty,” lists several Asian references found in the second and third episodes of the season: the Buddhist monks, the Crystal monastery, Tony’s Asian doctor, an Asian nurse, Janice’s mention of Chinese food, Christopher’s mention of the popularity of Asian horror-films, AJ’s Asian-print shirt, and the Chinese-lettered decor in Silvio’s bathroom.
+Professor Terry Carney, in her essay “From Here to InFinnerty,” lists several Asian references found in the second and third episodes of the season: the Buddhist monks, the Crystal monastery, Tony’s Asian doctor, an Asian nurse, Janice’s mention of Chinese food, Christopher’s mention of the popularity of Asian horror-films, AJ’s Asian-print shirt, and the Chinese-lettered decor in Silvio’s bathroom.
 And now we find Tony watching the 70s TV show Kung Fu in his hospital room.
 I believe the significance of Kung Fu here is that is extends the “Asian theme” into this episode, allowing us to bridge the Asian metaphysics in the previous hour to John Schwinn’s physics in this hour…

 Sunyata is often misunderstood to mean that nothing exists.
 This is not so.
 Instead, it tells us that there is existence, but that phenomena are empty of svabhava, a Sanskrit word that means self-nature, intrinsic nature, essence, or ‘own being.’

 She gives the example of a chariot: if you removed pieces of the chariot one by one (wheels, axles, etc), at what point would the chariot cease to be a chariot?
 One person may say that a fully disassembled chariot is still a chariot, while another might argue that a chariot missing only its wheels cannot rightfully be called a chariot because it can’t be used for transport.
 Each person subjectively perceives and defines what a “chariot” is — there is no inherent, intrinsic “chariot-ness” in its parts.
 Even a fully-assembled chariot does not contain some intrinsic “chariot-essence, ” it is only a contraption upon which someone has projected the definition “chariot.”